NikkuNoShori/TraderInsights/DEVELOPMENT.md

 ## Current Progress (March 28, 2024)

 ### SnapTrade Integration
-We are in the process of migrating the SnapTrade API integration to use Supabase Edge Functions to avoid CORS issues.
+We have completed the migration of the SnapTrade API integration to use Supabase Edge Functions to avoid CORS issues.
 Here's what has been completed:

 1. Set up Supabase project and configuration
-2. Created Edge Function structure for SnapTrade user registration:
+2. Created Edge Function structure for SnapTrade operations:
    ```
-   supabase/functions/snaptrade-register/
-   ├── deno.json
-   ├── index.ts
-   └── package.json
+   supabase/functions/
+   ├── snaptrade-register/     # User registration
+   ├── snaptrade-auth/        # User authentication
+   ├── snaptrade-brokers/     # Broker connections
+   ├── snaptrade-accounts/    # Account management
+   └── snaptrade-trading/     # Trading operations
    ```
 3. Updated environment variables to support both frontend and Edge Functions:
    - Frontend variables with `VITE_` prefix